DKISTDC/package-template/README.rst

 Attribution
 ===========

-This package template is a derivative of the astropy package template, thanks astropy!
+This package template is a derivative of the sunpy package template which is a derivative of the astropy package template, thanks astropy!